AltPhilipp/Basel1_SportsCarRental/README.md

 ```

 ### Frontend Technology
-The Frontend was developed using Budibase.
+The frontend was developed using Budibase, a low-code platform that enables rapid design and deployment of web applications.

 #### Views and used API's